Hassocks & Burgess Hill South (electoral division)

 Hassocks & Burgess Hill South is an electoral division of West Sussex in the United Kingdom, and returns one member to sit on West Sussex County Council.
+It replaced the Hassocks & Victoria electoral division in 2017.

 Extent

 The division covers the southwestern part of the town of Burgess Hill and the villages of Clayton, Hassocks and Keymer.

 As of 2017 it comprises the southern part of Meeds ward (Burgess Hill) along with the Hammonds Ridge estate (Burgess Hill) and Hassocks Ward.

 Election results

 2017 Election

 Results of the election held on 4 May 2017: